nvella/buzzer/README.md

 # Buzzer

-Buzzer is a simple app for the Pebble Watch which buzzes on an interval set by the user.
-It's timer can be paused and it also displays the number of buzzes that have occurred.
+Buzzer is a simple watchapp that vibrates the watch on a user-set interval.
+Simply start the app, set how many minutes you want between buzzes and go.
+The Buzzer watchapp will then tell you the time remaining before the next buzz and how many buzzes have passed.
+You can also press the Select button while the timer is running to pause it.

 ## Screenshots
 ![Screenshot](screenshot01.png)